-Where an offer is made to the unitholders of a REIT in relation to or together with:- a proposal which might result in the REIT being not regarded as suitable to remain authorised by the SFC under section 104 of the Securities and Futures Ordinance (Cap.571); and where such offer becomes or is declared unconditional in all respects, it should remain open for acceptance for a longer period than normally required by Rule 15.3.
+Where an offer is made to the unitholders of a REIT in relation to or together with:- where such offer becomes or is declared unconditional in all respects, it should remain open for acceptance for a longer period than normally required by Rule 15.3.
 A corresponding extension of the written notice period will also be required.
 In the circumstances, a clear explanation of the implications of the proposal should be clearly and prominently disclosed in the offer document sent to those unitholders who have not accepted the offer.